EnigmaCurry/curlbomb/README.md

     curlbomb run /path/to/script

-This outputs a curl command to run the script on another computer:
+This outputs a curl command that you copy and paste into a shell on another
+computer:

     KNOCK='nDnXXp8jkZKtbush' bash <(curl -LSs http://192.0.2.100:48690)

+Once pasted, the script is automatically downloaded and executed.

 By default, the client must pass a KNOCK variable that is passed in the HTTP headers.
 This is for two reasons: